 Selecting another EU or EEA-based scheme permits UK citizens to relocate, transferring their pension without triggering penalties.
 However, the overseas transfer charge of 25% may apply to any international pension transfers.

-Once pension funds have been successfully transferred, they are protected from exposure to UK taxes, and are not included in the Lifetime Allowance (LTA).
+Once pension funds have been successfully transferred, they are protected from exposure to UK taxes.

 Key Benefits of ROPS Transfers

 While careful consideration should be applied to any long-term financial decisions, ROPS do provide potential advantages.
 They are more flexible than other pension funds and allow greater access to drawdown your pension income as you wish, with up to a 30% lump-sum withdrawal, as opposed to a standard 25% threshold.

 Other positive aspects of a ROPS transfer include the following: